 But there is much to care about.
-It is the same WinCC system that is used in the Sapsan trains, compression stations of Gazprom, and domestic chemical plants.
+It is the same WinCC system that is used in trains, compression stations of Gazprom, and domestic chemical plants.
 The list can be added.
 It’s not hard to imagine the possible consequences of a system breakdown in a high-speed train or a gas-pipe facility.

 To top it all, experts of Positive Research (Denis Baranov, Sergei Bobrov, Yuri Goltsev, Gleb Gritsai, Alexander Zaitsev, Andrey Medov, Dmitry Serebryannikov and Sergey Scherbel.) have detected a number of severe vulnerabilities in the Siemens SIMATIC WinCC.
 By exploiting these vulnerabilities, an attacker can take over an industrial facility.

 So, what have they found?..